• Vital Shift

 “Ugh…I don’t want to do this shit”.

-The internal courtroom convenes again: prosecutor, defendant, and judge all living in my head.
+My internal courtroom convenes again: prosecutor, defendant, and judge all living in my head.
 Today's case: “The People vs. Squats” featuring the same tired arguments that have been in litigation for years.

-You'd think after hundreds of sessions under the bar, heavy squats would feel more approachable.
-They don't.
 My legs protest before I even reach the gym, flinching at the phantom weight not yet loaded.

 The barbell waits in cold indifference.
 It doesn't judge.
 Doesn't care.
 It just sits there.
 45 pounds of steel that somehow weighs more in my mind than it ever will on my back.